 Possible threats to validity:

 Learners could choose a tool in which they do not see value.
-This would create a situation where the learner would either have to write an insincere reflection about the tool or write a reflection that describes why this tool would not be useful in his/her classroom.
+This would create a situation where the learners would either have to write an insincere reflection about the tool or write a reflection that describes why this tool would not be useful in his/her classroom.

 Because this tool will be self-selected, all learners in the course could choose the same tool and the desired range of learning and collaboration (not an outcome) might not be achieved.